Algo-Trader-Toolkit/Algo-Trader-Toolkit/README.md

 **Email:** algo.toolkitt@gmail.com

 **This is a commercial product.** Source code is not included in this public repository.
-Full source code is delivered upon purchase via Lemon Squeezy.
+Full source code is delivered upon purchase via Gumroad.

 ---